seanreed1111/sql-recipes/recipes.md

 Use an outer join—a LEFT JOIN or a RIGHT JOIN.

 Discussion
 Recipe 12.1 focused on inner joins, which are joins that find matches between two tables.
-However, the answers to some questions require determining which rows do not have a match (or, stated another way, which rows have values that are missing from the other table).
+However, the answers to some questions require determining which rows do not have a match (or, stated another way, which rows have values that are missing FROM the other table).
 For example, you might want to know which artists in the artist table you don’t yet have any paintings by.
 The same kind of question occurs in other contexts.
 Some examples:
 You’re working in sales.
 You have a list of potential customers, and another list of people who have placed orders.
 To focus your efforts on people who are not yet actual customers, you want to find people in the first list who are not in the second.
 You have one list of baseball players, and another list of players who have hit home runs, and you want to know which players in the first list have not hit a home run.
 The answer is determined by finding those players in the first list who are not in the second.
 For these types of questions, it’s necessary to use an outer join.
 Like an inner join, an outer join can find matches between tables.
 But unlike an inner join, an outer join can also determine which rows in one table have no match in another.
 Two types of outer join are LEFT JOIN and RIGHT JOIN.
-To see why outer joins are useful, let’s consider the problem of determining which artists in the artist table are missing from the painting table.
+To see why outer joins are useful, let’s consider the problem of determining which artists in the artist table are missing FROM the painting table.
 At present, the tables are small, so it’s easy to examine them visually: mysql> SELECT * FROM artist ORDER BY a_id;
 +------+----------+
 | a_id | name   |